South Korea and the International Monetary Fund: IMF membership

 South Korea joined the IMF on August 13, 1955.
 The relationship between the state and the institution has been steady for the most part.
 The country contributed $8.582 billion SDR (Special Drawing Rights) to the IMF quota, which comprises 1.81% of the IMF's funds.
 South Korea has 87,292 votes in the IMF, which is 1.73% of the total.
-South Korea's member of the IMF Board of Governor is Dong Yeon Kim and the alternate Board of Governor is Juyeol Lee.
+South Korea's member of the IMF Board of Governor is Kim Dong-yeon and the alternate Board of Governor is Juyeol Lee.
 In 2019, the IMF and South Korea continued their partnership in support of capacity development.
 South Korea was willing to give $20 million of US dollars of support.
 This extension over the next 5 years should assist in technical assistance and training for low income states.

 As of recent, the IMF sent a team to Seoul to discuss the fiscal policy that is supposed to assist growth in the short and medium term.